You Can Find Hope and Freedom, Too

 Coming Out Of Denial Of My Husband’s Pornography Addiction, With The Gift Of Anger

 Anne: So what brought you out of this denial after four years of not talking about it?

 This anger was scaring me.
-I was okay being sad and I was okay being lonely and depressed but the anger terrified me.
-It really was the catalyst that forced my hand and made me realize I needed help, that something had to change inside of me, that I couldn’t live like this.
+I was okay being sad.
+I was okay being lonely and depressed.
+But the anger terrified me.
+It really was the catalyst that forced my hand and made me realize I needed help.
+That something had to change inside of me.
+That I couldn’t live like this.